De-Winterizing our RV

 - And finally, one last thing.
-Check all the drains and make sure the tank valves are working smoothly and don’t leak when you close them up.
+Check all the drains and make sure the GREY and BLACK WATER tank valves are working smoothly and don’t leak when you close them up.

-If this seems like a lot, or you don’t have the time, this can all be done at your local service center and they will do a good job and perhaps catch a thing or two you may have missed.
+If this seems like a lot, or you don’t have the time, this can all be done at your local service center.
+They will, of course, charge you for this service but, they will do a good job and perhaps catch a thing or two you/I may have missed.
 Take this list with you and, hey, if I missed something, by all means, LET ME KNOW.
 I’ll be happy to update my blog.